fullcalendar/fullcalendar-docs/_docs-v6/multimonth-view/multimonth-view.md

   @fullcalendar/multimonth
 ```

-Then, you must decide between two different display modes:
+There are numerous other options throughout the docs that affect the display of MultiMonth view, such as the [date/time display options](date-display) and [locale-related options](localization).

-<h2 id='responsive-grid'>A) Responsive grid (the default)</h2>
+## Year as a Grid

-A 3x4 grid of months will be displayed if the screen space is available.
-Otherwise, the grid will responsively size to 2x6 or even 1x12.
+The `multiMonthYear` view displays a 3x4 grid of months.
+However, if space does not allow, it will responsively shift to 2x6 or even 1x12.
+The [multiMonthMinWidth](multiMonthMinWidth) setting ultimately determines the number of columns.
 Example:

 ```js
 import { Calendar } from '@fullcalendar/core'